 Make the joints watertight between the new unit and existing pipe.

-Provide additional mechanical restraint, concrete thrust blocks, pipe cradles or other requirements for the protection of piping systems [The Consultant shall provide details for the additional measures and item in the Bid Form where required].
+Provide additional mechanical restraint, concrete thrust blocks, pipe cradles or other requirements for the protection of piping systems

 Where deemed expedient to maintain service around existing pipes and when systems constructed under this Contract are ready to be put into operation, complete the installation with appropriate break outs, removals, redirection of flows, blocking unused pipes or other necessary Work.